 Beaty Landing (Painesville, Ohio)

-Bundled up and ready for fall at Beaty Landing in Painesville, Ohio.
+Enjoying a brisk fall stroll at Beaty Landing in Painesville, Ohio.
 Photo: Chris Bennett

 The 102-mile Grand River, a tributary of Lake Erie, flows gently through northeastern Ohio where it eventually meanders through the city of Painesville on its way to the Great Lake.
 There, the river glides through Beaty Landing, a 55-acre park that offers quick access to sylvan splendor.
 The river banks support stands of ash, elm, maple, and pin oak, whose canopies streak the river bronze, scarlet, and gold.
 Support our work in Ohio.